dexmo007/dexuments-view/README.md

-# dexuments-view
+# indexmo
-A view on the dexuments index using Electron, Vue and Vuetify.
+A view on the indexmo using Electron, Vue and Vuetify.

 ### Project setup
 Installs dependencies: